 FHA Connection - FHA Connection (FHAC) is an online portal used by Lenders to report on and update the status of their respective FHA portfolios.
 In addition, the FHAC facilitates the following Single Family Servicing functions: Claims Processing, Delinquent Loans, HECM Reports, Monthly Premiums, Mortgage Record Changes, Mortgage Calculator, Mortgage Servicing Data Quality System and Lender Query by Case Number.
 For additional information about FHA Connection, log onto FHAC FAQs.

 FHA-HAMP - FHA-HAMP provides Borrowers who are in default and/or in imminent default a greater opportunity to retain homeownership using a Partial Claim combined with a Loan Modification.
-See Mortgagee Letter 09-23, the Questions and Answers document, and the FHA-HAMP Fact Sheet.
+See Mortgagee Letters 09-23 and 13-32.
+Also see ML 2012-22 and 2013-32 Frequently Asked Questions (FAQs).

 Foreclosure - Foreclosure should only be considered as a last resort and should not be initiated until all Loss Mitigation Options have been exhausted.
 When foreclosure cannot be avoided, it must be started quickly and prosecuted vigorously to minimize losses to both the Lender and HUD.